-The Atlantic hurricane season started June 1, 2022.
-Both tropical storms (with winds above 39 mph) and hurricanes (winds above 74 mph) can have deadly coastal storm surges and cause significant damage to your home and property, and pose safety risks.
-As a local alarm system company, we understand the dangers storms pose to our community.
+The Atlantic hurricane season started on June 1, 2022.
+Both tropical storms (with winds above 39 mph) and hurricanes (winds above 74 mph) can have deadly coastal storm surges and cause significant damage to your home and property and pose safety risks.
+As a local alarm system company in New Orleans, we understand the dangers storms pose to our community.
 We encourage you, our neighbors, to stay safe and observe these practices.

 What to Do Before a Storm